 A unique factor in terms of sustainability at Biotest, however, is that growth does not represent a waste of resources at the expense of present or future generations.
 Because, on the one hand, the main resource used, blood plasma, is able to regenerate, i.e., it is a 'renewable raw material'.
 On the other hand, growth of our company means that we were able to reach and supply even more seriously and chronically ill patients.
-Consequently, our growth targets do not stand in the way of the sustainability goals; they are more congruent and work in the same direction.
+As a result, our growth targets do not conflict with the sustainability targets; they are more likely to be congruent or have a positive effect in the same direction.